Skip to main content

 • Close with the ask and the specific hires it funds.

-Language that signals an investor-ready pitch
+Language that signals an investor-ready plan

 Questions founders ask about this topic